lowRISC/opentitan/hw/ip/rv_dm/doc/_index.md

 ### Core interface

 Most communication between the core and the debug system is performed through the debug memory.
-To enter debug mode due to an external debug request, the debug system provides a `debug_req` interrupt.
+To enter debug mode due to an external debug request, the debug system provides a `debug_req_o` interrupt.
 If the core is unavailable to the debug system, e.g. because it is powered down or in a locked-down state, the `unavailable_i` signal can signal this condition to the debug system.

 ```verilog